prozz/aws-embedded-metrics-golang/README.md

 Go implementation of AWS CloudWatch [Embedded Metric Format](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html)

 It's aim is to simplify reporting metrics to CloudWatch:
-- using EMF avoids additional HTTP calls as it just logs JSON to stdout
+- using EMF avoids additional HTTP API calls to CloudWatch as metrics are logged in JSON format to stdout
-- built in support for Lambda functions default dimensions and properties (happy to accept PR for EC2 support)
-- no need for defining additional dependencies (or mocks in tests) to report metrics from inside your code
+- no need for additional dependencies in your services (or mocks in tests) to report metrics from inside your code

-Examples:
+- built in support for default dimensions and properties for Lambda functions
+- TODO support for default dimensions and properties for EC2 (please send pull requests)

+Supports namespaces, setting dimensions and properties as well as different contexts (at least partially).

+Usage:
 ```
 emf.New().Namespace("mtg").Metric("totalWins", 1500).Log()